tytydraco/yessleep/out/Theres_a_woman_who_lives_inside_the_walls_of_my_gallery_For_fifteen_years_shes_been_knocking_against_the_marble_attempting_to_deliver_a_message_I_couldnt_decipher__until_last_night_Now_I_understand.md

 The woman’s newly fastened head turned to me and whispered,

 *“If you wake up before we get there, that’s OK.
 You’re finally safe.
 We can try again every night without fear.
 Eventually, with enough practice, you’ll make it over the apotheotic threshold.
-We can bring this all to fruition, my love, my one-armed Valkyrie, my deep red moon.*”
+We can bring this all to fruition, my love, my single-armed Valkyrie, my deep red moon.*”

 *“My one and only daughter.”*